QuantumFusion-network/spec/.github/ISSUE_TEMPLATE/case.md

 [Case writing rules:
 - Product Focus: Define agent value and experience, not technical implementation
 - Agent Priority: List agents by % importance with Human/System distinction (even if similar to other cases)
 - Target System Clarity: Explicitly identify target system and distinguish from consumer/dependency systems
 - System Boundaries: Explicitly state what's included/excluded from this case
 - Basic English: Write for non-native speakers, avoid complex technical terms
-- Scope Limit: Target 3-6 month achievable milestones only
+- Scope Limit: Target achievable milestones of 3–6 months only
-- Agent-Driven: Focus on agent behavior and adoption, not system performance]
+- Agent-Driven: Focus on agent behaviour and adoption, rather than system performance]

 ## Target System

-[Which system this case addresses and its position in the larger system architecture]
+[Which system does this case address and what is its position in the larger system architecture?]

 ## Problem Statement

 [Describe the agent/business problem this case solves.
-What current state needs to change and why?
+What needs to change in the current state and why?
 Focus on WHAT agents need and WHY it matters.
-Leave technical details for  `hypoteses` of experiments.]
+Leave technical details for  `hypotheses` of experiments]

 ### Current Agent Experience